Hard hat vs. safety helmets: What's the difference? [New info]

 Learn more about HexArmor's safety helmet technology.

-Let us know if you have questions or would like to start a trial - our Solution Specialists are ready to work with you.
+Let us know if you have questions or would like to start a trial—our Solution Specialists are ready to help.
 Call 1-877-MY ARMOR or send us a message.

 Browse HexArmor's Ceros® safety helmets